-Each slot has an automatically assigned character and a label.
+Each slot has a character and a label.
 You can edit the slot character and the slot label in the device manager.

 The clip identifier can be used to uniquely identify shots in the look library.
 It can be considered as the default name for an entry in the shot library, and acts a the default name for exported looks, CDLs, stills etc. A common clip identifier format consists of a camera character, reel number, and clip number (e.g. A003C012).

 There are different ways keeping the clip identifier updated, so that each created shot gets a meaningful and unique clip identifier: